-Medical equipment fraud typically starts with the manufacturer, from failure to report adverse events, to off-label marketing, to offering financial inducements/kickbacks, to charging higher prices than are legally permitted.
-Usually, pressure is brought to bear on company employees, particularly sales representatives, to produce results and cultivate business for the manufacturing/distributing company.
+Medical equipment fraud typically starts with the manufacturer, from failure to report adverse events, to off-label marketing, to providing financial inducements/kickbacks.
+Usually, pressure is brought to bear on company employees, particularly sales representatives, to produce results and cultivate business.
 These products can include cardiac and orthopedic devices as well as neuroprosthetics (neural prosthetics), medical robots, and microchip implants.

 Medical equipment fraud also occurs when companies align themselves with physicians in a variety of kickback schemes.
-Arrangements can include royalties or a percentage based structure on new devices.
 These relationships could include hiring physicians as “consultants” to help in the designing, testing, or developing of new products.
-If not set in advance, these arrangements can violate the anti-kickback statute, particularly if it takes into account the volume or value of referrals or business.
-These schemes can include not only physicians, but hospitals and hospital systems.
+These arrangements can violate the anti-kickback statute, particularly if it takes into account the volume or value of referrals or business on existing products.
+These schemes can not only involve physicians, but also hospitals and hospital systems.

-It can also be a violation of the False Claims Act if a device company is using a consulting agreement in violation of the anti-kickback statute to get physicians to use more of and/or exclusively use their products.
-In a Nolan Auerbach case, St. Jude Medical, Inc. settled and paid $16 million as the result of allegations it violated the anti-kickback statute when it used post market studies as vehicles to pay participating physicians kickbacks to implant St. Jude pacemakers and ICDs (A separate confidential agreement resolved employment claims, fees, and costs).
+It can also be a violation of the False Claims Act to use studies/trials in violation of the anti-kickback statute to get physicians to use more of and/or exclusively use their products.
+In a Nolan Auerbach & White case, St. Jude Medical, Inc. settled and paid $16 million as the result of whistleblower allegations that it violated the anti-kickback statute when it used post market studies as vehicles to pay participating physicians kickbacks to implant St. Jude pacemakers and ICDs.